jasontthai/jasonthai.me/_posts/2019-07-26-my-blog-pagespeed-insights-score-jasonthai-me.md

 Since scripts by default will block the rendering of the page, I use `async` attribute to have them load asynchronously

 ### Less use of style and scripts
 The more scripts and styles a page has, the slower it becomes.
-I try not to overload the site with these things
+I try not to overload the site with these things.

+I also include `style.css` and `js` scripts directly on page if they are small to reduce HTTP calls

 ### Lazyload images and webp format
 I optimize the images by converting them to [webp format](https://developers.google.com/speed/webp/) and using [lazyloading](https://github.com/aFarkas/lazysizes)  so they take less time to load and render.